tgenewein/tgenewein.github.io/about/index.md

 Before coming to Tuebingen, I did my bachelor's and master's degrees in [Telematics at Graz University of Technolgy](http://portal.tugraz.at/portal/page/portal/TU_Graz/Einrichtungen/Fakultaeten/FakElektrotechnik/dek4001/studien/telematik).
 In my master's programme I chose to specialize on *computational intelligence* and *autonomous robots* and did my master's thesis on *Structure Learning for robotic motor control* at the lab of [Wolfgang Maass](http://www.igi.tugraz.at/maass/) under the supervision of [Gerhard Neumann](http://www.ausy.tu-darmstadt.de/Team/GerhardNeumann) and [Elmar Rueckert](http://www.ausy.tu-darmstadt.de/Team/ElmarRueckert).
 During my time in Graz I was also working as a part-time software-developer at [IVM](https://www.ivm.at/), mostly on embedded systems and on backends that connect to embedded systems (C/C++, C#, .NET (WCF, WPF) and also .NET Micro Framework)

-Lately, I became interested in lowering the barrier to make research practically reproducible.
-In particular, simulation results with novel algorithms or data analysis with complex models are often subject to many minor technical details that are omitted from a publication because they are not essential for understanding the results but in many cases are crucial for actually (re)producing the results.
-I think that sharing code is important and I find that [Jupyter](https://jupyter.org/) notebooks provide an excellent way of sharing results in an interactive fashion that lets others easily explore results with minimal effort.
-Additionally, they are a great tool for communicating ideas and teaching because they allow for very easy interaction which is often crucial for understanding.
-Occasionally, I write [here]({{ site.url }}/posts/) about tools and projects within the Jupyter ecosystem but also open source / open access efforts that I find worth sharing.

 ## Education
 * 2011 - present: PhD student, Max-Planck Institute for Intelligent Systems
   * Topic: *Structure learning*